-- Consider whether and what type of information should be sent to interested groups
+- Consider whether and what type of information should be sent to stakeholders

-- Stakeholders

 - Employees

 - Students

 - Alumni

 - Donors

 - Local Community

 - Key or Local Legislators

 - Identify a spokesperson for the issue.
-It is of vital importance that the college or university speak with one voice.
+It is vital that the college or university speak with one voice.